nghttp2/nghttp2/README.rst

 upgraded to HTTP/2 through HTTP Upgrade.

-The ``--http2-bridge``, ``--client`` and ``--client-proxy`` modes use SSL/TLS in the backend connection by deafult.
+The ``--http2-bridge``, ``--client`` and ``--client-proxy`` modes use SSL/TLS in the backend connection by default.
 To disable SSL/TLS, use the ``--backend-no-tls`` option.

 ``nghttpx`` supports a configuration file.
 See the ``--conf`` option and